The Cookout: Reception

 The film was panned by critics upon release.
 On Rotten Tomatoes, the film received a rating of 5%, based on 42 reviews.
 The site's critical consensus reads: "Good-natured but prepared with an absence of craft, The Cookout is an unappetizing collection of warmed-over jokes."
 On Metacritic, the film holds a score of 15 out of 100, based on 14 critics, indicating "overwhelming dislike".

 Sequel

 On September 3, 2011, a sequel, The Cookout 2 premiered on BET.
 Quran Pender, Ja Rule, Frankie Faison, Rita Owens, and Denee Busby were the only cast members to reprise their roles.
 Despite the title, the plot itself is not about a cookout at all with the cookout occurring earlier in the film.
 Talk show host Wendy Williams had a brief cameo as reporter Piers Gabriel in the original.
-In the sequel, she makes a special guest appearance as herself hearing about Todd's experiences in the film.
+In the sequel, she makes a special guest appearance as herself hearing about Todd's experiences in the film on her talk show.
 Charlie Murphy co-stars in the film as Coach Ashmokeem, the brother of Bling Bling (Rule).
-The rest of the principal cast consists of Freeze Luv, Faizon Love, Big Boi, Jalen Rose, Michael K. Williams, Fat Joe, Jay Pharaoh, Vivica A. Fox, and Mike Tyson.
+The rest of the principal cast consists of Freez Luv, Faizon Love, Big Boi, Jalen Rose, Michael K. Williams, Fat Joe, Jay Pharoah, Vivica A. Fox, and Mike Tyson.